Skip to main content

 Recommendations

-Critical (fix immediately), Warning (fix soon), Nice‑to‑have (improve when you can).
+Critical (fix immediately), Warning (fix soon), Nice to have (improve when you can).

-04Messaging and Positioning
+04Messaging & Positioning

 What we measure: Assesses how clearly your site communicates what you do, who you help, and why someone should choose you.